 He gave me a look like a teacher disappointed by a slow student.
 “They come out and hosed everything down.
 Ruined my front hall rug too, but they had nary a guess what’d done it.
 They said lightning shoulda damaged my electric, an’ the tree was just plain weird.
 That was their exact words.
 They was still here when Pandora got home from class.”

 “And you haven’t heard from her since she left?”

 He shook his head.
-“She called me every evenin’ for the first week—then nuthin’.
+“Well, the first week she called me every evenin’.
+Then nuthin’.
 I tried calling her again and again, but never got any answer.”

 “Did she say what her friend’s name or address was?”

 His hand trembled as he handed me an envelope from a side table.
 “That’s her return address.”

 A cartoon puppy on the sticker licked the name, Tammy Sperling, and her address.
 I tucked it into my notepad.

 “How long had your granddaughter been living with you?”